Lilongwe: Planning history

 (d) Lumbadzi Primary Commercial Centre, based on the established trading centre in Area 53/2 (Kalimbakatha).

 The aim was to achieve balanced development of housing, industry and commerce, among other features.
 Another key feature of the city was its parkland setting.
 From the beginning there was a concern to create a high-quality environment with spacious living standards, as befits a capital city.

 By the mid-1970s, it was felt that there should be a new, up-dated plan which would take a wider look at the development of the city.
 The result was the Lilongwe Urban Structure Plan of 1978.
 This incorporated boundary changes and new planning work on Lumbadzi and the Kamuzu International Airport.
 The plan was the principal influence on planning policy.

-In 1986, the initial stage of development was over, The city was well established and its future growth was assured.
+The initial stage of development was completed in 1986.
+The city was well established and its future growth was assured.
 A large part of the road network had been built and there were water supply and electricity networks.
 Urban development was taking place in all four sectors of the city.
 The Old Town sector was nearly fully developed; the Capital Hill sector was about half developed; and the Kanengo and Lumbadzi sectors were about one quarter developed.

 The Lilongwe Outline Zoning Scheme was established and indicated the various land uses of the new capital city.
 The scheme was reviewed and the area of the city proper was expanded by including Area 56 and Area 57.
 Then Area 58 was added to the jurisdiction of the city according to the 2008 Population and Housing Census.
 The 1986 Outline Zoning Scheme was intended to promote regulated urban development and appropriate land use for transport and other purposes.
 The Scheme was effective until 2000, but it was not updated after the year 2000 due to financial, technical and human resource constraints.